Raynes/lein-newnew/README.markdown

 Leiningen will look for the template in 3 places:
    - your current environment
+   - your own maven repository
    - online in clojars
-   - your own maven repository (still yet to be implemented)

 The template must be verified to exist.
 Once that is done, the jar file containing the template is found.

  leiningen will then generate the template specification and them pass the specification in to the `render-project` function, which will render the template files as directed by the specification.